Everything Happens for a Reason / Todo pasa por algo

 I asked this question to a Mexican woman I was dating about a year ago.
 I asked it literally, because she said the word in Spanish, "lujuria," and I did not know what it meant.
 She answered, "Lust is a very intense, uncontrolled sexual desire.
 It's one of the seven deadly sins hehe, that can sometimes bring us to act without thinking of the consequences." - It's a simple and brilliant answer.

 For as long as I can remember I've been majorly attracted to beautiful women.
 At times this attraction has led me to want them and chase them.
 But ironically this state of wanting provokes the opposite reaction in a woman.
 Wanting is an impossible way to "obtain" your goal of being with a beautiful woman.
 It is also a trap that takes over your brain and keeps you from being in the present.
-It doesn't get you what you want because nobody cares what you want.
+Wanting doesn't get you what you want because nobody cares what you want.
 It doesn't get you what you want because what you truly want is to also be wanted.
+It doesn't get you what you want because a woman is not attracted to men who want.

 What does it mean to "conquer" lust?
 It's very simple, really.
 You just forget about it.
 You stop looking at women like they're on the menu.
 You stop looking at porno.
 Stop looking at dating apps.
 Live in the moment, focus on your work, your projects, goals.
-Connect with other people.
-Look women in the eye.
+Connect with people.
+Look women in the eye, not in the chest.

 Simple but not easy.
 This brings us to Medellin.